+Lean thinking is doing more with less.
 We look for solutions that increase flexibility and create a more agile system.
+Finding ways to continuously remove waste, steps in a process, or people.
 Your thinking governs your performance.
 So, if you fail to change your thinking, you have failed to truly implement lean.

 When we start with the right goals, we are working towards the right answers.
 The result is to end up with the right solution to the right problem.
 If you understand the flows inside your organization then you are half-way to thinking lean.
 The other half is to understand how to use those flows and the lean tools to achieve your goals.
 That is the power of position goals and lean thinking together.

 Precoat Metals is a leading provider of metal coating services, and much of their production process is geared around painting large coils of raw steel or aluminum.
 The pre-painted coils will later be stamped or cut into pieces and assembled into products by their customers.

 Precoat Metals has always been focused on serving customer needs, but the demands of a rapidly changing market place were starting to put a strain on their manufacturing capabilities.

 The problem was that, even though Precoat had a continuously running production line capable of changing coating types and colors on the fly, they were not able to conduct change-overs as fast as they wanted.
 The market place was demanding smaller orders, less inventory, and a broader variety of colors and coating types, which meant more frequent change-overs.

 Change-over speed was not an issue when customers wanted fewer color and metal choices, but the demand for smaller quantities of a wide product assortment was jeopardizing their ability to maintain their continuous line rate.